thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 Frequency-dependent attenuation causes distortion at the beginning and the end of the tone burst.
-In order to ensure that we are measuring the amplitude at the the narrowband portion of the signal, we calculate the root-mean-square amplitude where correlation with a 20 cycle sine wave of the excitation wave is peaked.
+In order to ensure that we are measuring the amplitude at the narrowband portion of the signal, we calculate the root-mean-square amplitude where correlation with a 20 cycle sine wave of the excitation wave is peaked.
 If the received signal is viewed in the time-frequency plane, only the central portion of the tone burst is effectively narrowband.
 As shown in